 Fishery Performance Indicators are calculated from several main data sources.
-Catch and catch rate are calculated from commercial logbook data that is released by VFA to WADA (i.e. real-time API with privacy release from divers), while sizes of abalone landed are from GPS loggers operated by WADA, and both include data until December 2023.
-Average length of abalone landed through GPS-enabled loggers are shown as raw (i.e. above the minimum size limit used at the time) and standardised for abalone $\geq$ 135 mm (i.e. to allow comparison with years where a 135 mm size limit was used in the fishery), and the proportion of abalone <135 mm in the Reefcode Reports (i.e. to help identify effects of recruitment to the fishery from Under-size abalone, by comparing change in the frequency and size of smaller and larger abalone).
+Catch and catch rate are calculated from commercial logbook data that is released by VFA to WADA, while sizes of abalone landed are from GPS loggers operated by WADA, and both include data until December 2024.
+Average length of abalone landed through GPS-enabled loggers are shown as raw (i.e. above the minimum size limit used at the time) and standardised for abalone ≥135 mm (i.e. to allow comparison with years where a 135 mm size limit was used in the fishery), and the proportion of abalone <135 mm in the Reefcode Reports (i.e. to help identify effects of recruitment to the fishery from Under-size abalone, by comparing change in the frequency and size of smaller and larger abalone).
 Raw, annual abundance survey data for Prerecruits (80-119 mm) and Recruits (>120 mm) from 2003 to 2020 are also released by VFA to WADA, and combined with length-frequency data to estimate biomass of Legal (>130 mm), Mature (>102 mm) and Under-sized (102-129 mm) abalone, and calculate standardised estimates of abundance.
 The recent review of the FIS suggested the sites sampled are not broadly representative of fished areas, and particularly by avoiding shallow and more productive areas, may provide a negatively-biased assessment of the broader abalone population in WZ (i.e. old sites measured greater decline in less productive areas, and similarly measured reduced recovery).

-Despite the challenges of the past abundance survey, estimates of biomass from the survey sites across WZ demonstrate recovery of abalone stocks since the impacts of AVG in 2005 (Figure 1) and are associated with recovery of the fishery (e.g. Figure 2-6).
-Recovery of Mature biomass was encouraged (Figure 1 left) by leaving areas of the fishery closed for 3-5 years following AVG impacts, and restarting fishing with guidance from extensive additional abundance survey information and a larger minimum size limit of 130-135 mm.
-Conservative catch guided by structured fishing and independent survey information, followed by planned spatial management of catch among and within Reefcodes, contributed to estimates of the Legal biomass (>130 mm) being maintained at or above that prior to AVG (Figure 1 right), while waiting for the recovery of Mature biomass (Figure 1 left) to again supply greater numbers of juvenile abalone and Under-size abalone biomass (Figure 1 middle) and their growth in to the fishery.
-Previous assessments noted the similarity of observed recovery of abalone in WZ and some predictions made by CSIRO modelling in 2014.
+Despite the challenges of the old abundance survey, estimates of biomass from the survey sites across WZ provide evidence for the recovery of abalone stocks since the impacts of AVG in 2005 (Figure 1) and are not inconsistent with broader recovery of the fishery (e.g. Figure 2-6).
+Recovery of Mature biomass (Figure 1 left) was encouraged by leaving areas of the fishery closed for 3-5 years following AVG impacts, and restarting fishing at levels consistent with conservative guidance from an approach using extensive additional abundance survey information and a larger minimum size limit of 130-135 mm.
+Conservative catch guided by structured fishing and independent survey information, followed by planned spatial management of catch among and within Reefcodes, contributed to estimates of the Legal biomass (≥130 mm) being maintained at or above that prior to AVG (Figure 1 right), while waiting for the recovery of Mature biomass (Figure 1 left) to again supply greater numbers of juvenile abalone and Under-size abalone biomass (Figure 1 middle) and their growth in to the mature stock and fishery.
+Previous assessments noted the similarity of observed recovery of abalone in WZ, and some predictions made by CSIRO modelling in 2014.
 This includes the observed decade-long recovery of Mature abalone, and then particularly from 2016, further recovery in Under-size abalone, while the fishery was managed to maintain the Legal-sized biomass.
-The CSIRO model estimates full recovery may take more than 20 years.
+The CSIRO model estimated full recovery may take more than 20 years.